 This method has been applied to at least 3 aviaries – all with favourable outcomes.
 No more FM in these 3 breeding operations.

-Disease management in a colony with endemic infection and PI (persistently infected) birds
+management in colonies with endemic infection and PI (persistently infected)

 Important!
 Don’t sell any birds to naïve (free of PBFDV) flocks as this will cause an outbreak of French molt in the recipient flocks.